IEEE-USA Congressional Fellowships

 Submit applications ELECTRONICALLY to Linda Hall at: (e-mail) L.firstname.lastname@example.org.
 Be sure to specify your name, member number, mailing address, daytime phone number, and e-mail address.

-- Be a U.S. citizen at the time of application or, at the latest, prior to selection.
+c.
+An applicant must be a U.S. citizen at the time of application or, at the latest, prior to selection.

 Applicants are evaluated on the basis of: